iirds-consortium/specification/sections/introduction/introduction.md

 iiRDS does not stipulate any requirements regarding the tools and formats used for authoring the content.

-Package information in iiRDS/A is suitable for long-term archiving. iiRDS Generators can use iiRDS/A packages that have predefined, restricted content formats and are self-contained.
+Package information in both iiRDS/A and iiRDS/H are suitable for long-term archiving.
+Both use predefined, restricted content formats and are self-contained.

 ## iiRDS in the Context of Other Standardization Initiatives